Carbon Monoxide Safety

-Carbon monoxide (CO) is a colorless, odorless, tasteless, and non-irritating gas.
+Carbon monoxide (CO) is a colorless, odorless, tasteless gas that is dangerous and potentially poisonous if inhaled.
 When inhaled, CO combines with the blood and prevents it from absorbing oxygen.
 When this oxygen-deficient blood reaches the heart and brain, it can damage those organs and cause illness or death.

 How can I tell if CO is present?

 - Unusually high indoor humidity with persistent heavy condensation on walls and windows.

 - Stuffy or stale indoor air, soot or water collecting near a burner or vent.

 What are the signs of CO exposure?

 - Slight headache

 - Flu-like symptoms that disappear when the person breathes fresh air

 - Severe headache

 Treatment for CO exposure is fresh air or oxygen.
 Severe exposure requires medical attention.